dzzh/RIBs-wiki/Home.md

 <img src="https://github.com/uber/ribs/blob/assets/rib_horizontal_black.png" width="450" height="196" alt="RIBs"/>

-Edits are currently being made in https://docs.google.com/document/d/1yw-WBzWqbMFdW-zsEqbLBt3ijKiaQdFkWR1gQjKvxmo/edit?ts=59e09a3f#heading=h.v5csdjewrc11

-This wiki provides an overview of how RIBs are designed.
+TThis wiki provides an overview of how RIBs are designed.
 If you want to understand RIBs in detail, work through the tutorials.

-## What are RIBs For?
+What are RIBs For?
 RIBs is Uber’s cross-platform architecture framework.
 This framework is designed for large mobile applications that contain many nested states.

-When designing this framework, we emphasized the following principles:
+When designing this framework for Uber, we emphasized the following principles:
 * **Encourage Cross-Platform Collaboration:** Most of the complex parts of our apps are similar on both iOS and Android.
 RIBs present similar development patterns for Android and iOS.
-By using RIBs.
-Engineers across both iOS and Android platforms can share a single, co-designed architecture for their features.
+By using RIBs, engineers across both iOS and Android platforms can share a single, co-designed architecture for their features.
 * **Minimize Global States and Decisions:** Global state changes cause unpredictable behavior and can make it impossible for engineers to know the full impact of their changes.
-RIBs encourages encapsulating states within well isolated individual RIBs, thus avoiding global state issues.
+RIBs encourage encapsulating states within a deep hierarchy of well-isolated individual RIBs, thus avoiding global state issues.
 * **Testability and Isolation:** Classes must be easy to unit test and reason about in isolation.
-Similar to VIPER, RIBs pragmatically interpret the ideas behind Clean Architecture.
-Individual RIB classes have distinct responsibilities (ex: routing, business, view logic, creation).
-Most RIB logic is decoupled from child RIB logic.
-This makes it easier to unit test and reason about each RIB’s classes and makes it easier to test and reason about whole RIBs independently of other RIBs.
+Individual RIB classes have distinct responsibilities (i.e.,: routing, business, view logic, creation).
+Plus, most RIB logic is decoupled from child RIB logic.
+This makes RIB classes easy to test and reason about independently.
 * **Tooling for Developer Productivity:** Adopting non-trivial architecture patterns does not scale beyond small applications without robust tooling.
-RIBs come with IDE tooling around code generation, static analysis and runtime integrations - all of which improve developer productivity for large teams and small.
+RIBs come with IDE tooling around code generation, static analysis and runtime integrations--all of which improve developer productivity for large teams and small.
 * **Open-Closed Principle:** Whenever possible, it should be possible to add features without modifying existing code.
 This can be seen in a few places when using RIBs.
-For ex: you can attach/build a complex child RIB that requires uses of dependencies from its parent without almost no changes to the parent.
+For example: you can attach/build a complex child RIB that requires uses of dependencies from its parent without almost no changes to the parent.
-Structured around Business Logic: The app’s business logic structure should not need to strictly mirror the structure of the UI.
+* **Structured around Business Logic:** The app’s business logic structure should not need to strictly mirror the structure of the UI.
 For example: to facilitate animations and view performance the view hierarchy may want to be shallower than the RIB hierarchy.
 Or, a single feature RIB may control the appearance of three views that appear different places in the UI.
 * **Explicit Contracts:** Requirements should be declared with compile-time safe contracts.
 A class should not compile if its class dependencies and ordering dependencies are not satisfied.
-We use [ReactiveX](http://reactivex.io/) to represent ordering dependencies, type safe DI systems to represent class dependencies and many DI scopes to encourage the creation of data invariants.
+We use ReactiveX to represent ordering dependencies, type safe DI systems to represent class dependencies and many DI scopes to encourage the creation of data invariants.

 ## Parts of a RIB